-- introduction, elimination and modification of the tax risk map due to changes in tax legislation, the review of risks with a view to continuous improvement and changes in Poste Italiane's corporate structure;
+- update of the tax risk map due to changes in tax legislation, the review of risks with a view to continuous improvement;

-- update of the qualitative/quantitative assessment of all fiscal risks.
-In particular, the use of the new risk assessment methodology developed in 2020 was envisaged for the performance of this activity;
+- update of the qualitative/quantitative assessment of tax risks, in line with the risk assessment methodology developed in 2020;

-- update of the activities and related controls identified to mitigate tax risks in response to changes in tax legislation, any shortcomings in the design of controls identified during testing or with a view to continuously improve in order to ensure the efficiency and armonization of Poste Italiane’s existing control systems, while increasing the awareness of control owners regarding the methods of carrying out controls.
+- update of the activities and related controls identified to mitigate tax risks in response to changes in tax legislation, organisational changes and process changes taking place in the period, any shortcomings in the design of controls identified during testing or with a view to continuously improve in order to ensure the efficiency and harmonisation of Poste Italiane’s existing control systems, while increasing the awareness of control owners regarding the methods of carrying out controls.

 In FY 2021, the monitoring was carried out on the controls governing the risks envisaged within Poste Italiane’s tax risk management and control system, consistently with that defined in the 2021 – 2023 Monitoring Plan and in line with the methodology adopted.